Croscat: Human history

 Starting from the 1960s, the northeastern flank of the volcano was quarried for lapilli gravel.
 The extraction of material from the volcano cone and the degradation of the volcanoes of the Garrotxa Volcanic Field sparked a series of protests in the 1970s to protect the volcanic field, a campaign that came to be known as Save the Volcanoes (Salvem els Volcans).
 The extraction area was also used as an uncontrolled municipal landfill for the city of Olot.
 In 1982 the Zona Volcànica de la Garrotxa Natural Park was created to protect the area but the extraction lasted for another nine years.
 Further protests were sparked after an agreement was reached between the concessionaire of the quarry, Minas de Olot, SA, and the Generalitat of Catalonia for the further extraction of 2.7 million tons with educational and scientific purposes, with the commitment of restoration of all excavated areas.
 The successive non-fulfillment of the restoration program resulted in the issue of at least ten disciplinary proceedings in the subsequent years.
 The mining operations were stopped in 1991, when the Generalitat of Catalonia acquired the majority of shares of the mining company.

 The extraction left a vent 100 m high and 400 m long covering around 40 degrees.
 In the 1990s a territorial landscaping project was undertaken to restore the extraction site and the landfill to recover the morphology of the base of the volcano and the pastures surrounding the area.
 The project, which won an award for landscape design, minimized the landscape impact, prevented erosion and planned public access for educational purposes.
 When visiting this Área its mandatory for everybody to pay for parquing the car in the Can Serra área and also in other parkings.
-Also for guided groups they need to do a reservation for visiting croscat volcano, and When entering to the volcano they have to do a check in in the Can Passavent House.
+Also for guided groups they need to do a reservation for visiting croscat volcano, and When entering to the volcano they have to do a check in to the Can Passavent House.